zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

-# Prerequisites for Developing ABP Projects
+# Prerequisites for Developing ABP Applications

-This document will guide you through preparing your development environment for ABP based project development.
+This document will guide you through preparing your development environment for ABP based application development.

 ## IDE